Accelergy-Project/hwcomponents/README.md

 # HWComponents
-The HWComponents (Hardware Components) package provides an interface for the estimation of energy, area, and leakage power of hardware components in hardware architectures.
-It is part of the [CiMLoop](https://github.com/mit-emze/cimloop) project.
+The HWComponents (Hardware Components) package, part of the [CiMLoop](https://github.com/mit-emze/cimloop) project, provides an interface for the estimation of energy, area, and leakage power of hardware components in hardware architectures.
+Key features in HWComponents include:

 [Information about the package is available on the hwcomponents website](https://accelergy-project.github.io/hwcomponents/).